HrithikAnchaliya/Alumni_Tracking_System/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-For Quick-Guide, Read the Wiki Page of this Repository.
-[Wiki](https://github.com/HrithikAnchaliya/Alumni_Tracking_System/wiki)

 ## Available Scripts

 In the project directory, you can run:

-Install all the dependency by running theis command.

-### `npm install`

-And after that run this command to run the project.

 ### `npm start`